mayelbaz/Bioinformatics-project/README.md

 sklearn package to use the ID3 algorithm and a few other learning methods.
 Transformation and filtering of the data in different ways, while keeping the best result marked for the learning algorithm .
 Biological analyzation of the genes that were used by our classifier with genome browsers such as USCS.

+ One can see the final product of the project under "Poster"